Nduoma132/sentence_completion_model/README.md

-# sentence_completion_model

-Logo
-Title and brief description
-Packages
-Installation instruction
-Data sources
-Results and evaluation
-Future works
-Acknowledgement
-License

-# 📝 Sentence Completion and Word Prediction Model
+# 📝 StupidLM - A Sentence Completion and Word Prediction Model

 ## 📖 Overview

-This project implements a **word prediction and sentence completion model** using a Naive Bayes classifier trained on sequential word patterns from a text corpus.
+This project implements a **word prediction and sentence completion model** using Naive Bayes and Random Forest classifiers trained on sequential word patterns from a text corpus.
 Given the first five words of a sentence, the model predicts the next most likely word.
 The project uses natural language processing techniques, including tokenization and TF-IDF vectorization, to build the predictive model.

----

 ## 📚 Table of Contents